firesim/firesim/docs/Advanced-Usage/Conda.rst

 .. warning::

-    Without root access you can do many things, like :doc:`/Building-a-FireSim-AFI`, :ref:`meta-simulation` of a FireSim system using Verilator or even developing new features in FireSim.
+    To :ref:`run a simulation on a F1 FPGA <running_simulations>` , FireSim currently requires that you are able to act as root via ``sudo``.

-    However, to :ref:`run a simulation on a F1 FPGA <running_simulations>` , FireSim currently requires that you are able to act as root via ``sudo``.
+    However, you can do many things without having root, like :doc:`/Building-a-FireSim-AFI`, :ref:`meta-simulation` of a FireSim system using Verilator or even developing new features in FireSim.

 Updating a Package Version
 --------------------------